ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 <%= the_director.name %>
 ```

-This same basic logic — given a movie, use its `director_id` attribute to look up a row in the directors table — is repeated in several places: the movies index page, an actor's filmography, etc. If we were to continue building this application out more, no doubt we would be doing this task many more times; nearly everywhere a movie appears, along with information about the movie itself (like `title`, `year`, etc), we will want to display information about the associated director (like `name`, etc).
+This same basic logic — given a movie, use its `director_id` attribute to look up a row in the directors table — is repeated in several places: the movies index page, an actor's filmography, etc. If we were to continue building this application out more, no doubt we would be doing this task many more times; nearly everywhere a movie appears, or in the `rails console`, or in a rake task, along with information about the movie itself (like `title`, `year`, etc), we will want to display information about the associated director (like `name`, etc).

+What a pain to have to repeat this query, `Director.where({ :id => @the_movie.director_id }).at(0)`, every single time I just want some info about a movie's director!

+## The solution: encapsulate queries in methods

 Let's make life easier on our future selves and on all our future teammates: **let's define a nicely named instance method** that will do this work and that we can call on any instance of `Movie` whenever we want to.

 The method will encapsulate what we've been doing repetitively over and over until now: it will talk to the `Director` class, retrieve the record from the directors table corresponding to the movie's `director_id`, and return an instance of `Director` to us.
 Then, we can use `Director` attribute accessors to get whichever column values we are interested in about the director.

-Since we named our foreign key column `director_id`, we automatically got an attribute accessor method called `.director_id` from ActiveRecord which returns that `Integer`.
+Since we named our foreign key column in the movies table `director_id`, we automatically got an attribute accessor method on `Movie` called `.director_id` from ActiveRecord which returns an `Integer`.
 What shall we call our new method that we will define, which will _use_ the `Integer` returned by `.director_id` to retrieve an instance of `Director` and return that instead?

 How about `.director`?